-First of all, you need the right environment to forgive and you need to be ready to want to forgive.
-Some people simply enjoy hanging onto unforgiveness and bashing the people who hurt them because they seem to think that they are somehow getting back at them in their own way.
+First, you need the right environment to forgive in, and you need to be ready to want to forgive.
+Some people enjoy hanging onto unforgiveness and bashing the people who hurt them because they seem to think that they are somehow getting back at them.

-Some people try to forgive way before they are ready.
-Before forgiving deeply, did you have a good anger release?
-If someone really hurt you, you need to release all those feelings first.
+Some people try to forgive before they are ready.
+Before forgiving genuinely, be sure you have had a proper anger release?
+If someone hurts you, you need to release all those feelings first.

 Did you let yourself feel the hurt and pain?
-If so that is good, you have to identify with the hurt, the pain and the sting before you are even close to being ready to forgive.
+If so, that is good.
+You have to identify with the damage, the pain and the sting before you are even close to being ready to forgive.

-Or maybe you have been feeling stuck, in negative feelings far too long and you truly don’t see any other options or any way out.
-If you have been allowing yourself to stay stuck for a long time, ask yourself, “Why are you willing to suffer for so long?”
+Maybe you have been feeling stuck in negative feelings far too long, and you genuinely don’t see any other options or any way out.
+If you have been allowing yourself to stay stuck for a long time, ask yourself, “Why are you willing to suffer for so long?
 What payoff are you getting from this?
-Isn’t it time to be kind and loving to yourself and move forward?

-(If you experienced an event or trauma that is too enormous for you to work through on your own, seek professional help from an expert in that area.)
+(If you experienced an event or trauma that is too enormous for you to work through on your own, seek professional help from an expert).

 2) Work through Your Anguish

-This doesn’t mean you are ignoring or burying what happened to you, you are simply ready for the next step.
-It means it doesn’t trigger you into tears or violent anger anymore.
-The pain might still be there but it is manageable and you are not triggered by it anymore.
+It doesn’t mean you are ignoring or burying what happened to you; you are ready for the next step.
+Instead, it says it doesn’t trigger you into tears or violent anger anymore.
+The pain might still be there, but it is manageable, and you are not triggered by it anymore.

-If you try to forgive someone or something before you are ready, this will be counterproductive and just make you feel worse.
-So take the time to prepare, release, let go, heal and feel.
+If you try to forgive someone or something before you are ready, it will be counterproductive and make you feel worse.
+So take the time to prepare, release, let go, feel and heal.

 3) Understand that People are not Perfect, They Make Mistakes and So Do You

-Be open to the fact that all people… everyone… makes mistakes.
-No one is perfect!
+All people, everyone, make mistakes.
+No one is perfect.
 Everybody has a reason for being and doing what they do.
-Right or wrong, that is a fact!
+Right or wrong, that’s a fact!

 If someone has hurt you, be open to the fact that there was a reason for them doing what they did.
-Now, this reason may not have been good, ethical, or even right, but take all that out of the equation for this moment.
-Try to see this form a non-personal point of view.
+Now, this reason may not have been good, ethical, or even right, but take all that out of the equation for the moment.
+Try to see this from a non-personal point of view.

 The truth is, there is a reason why people do things.
 It doesn’t matter at this point if it was right or wrong.
-They had/have their reasons and they are not perfect.
+They had/have their motives, and they are not perfect.

 4) No One is Perfect, Not Even You

-An equally important step in healing and forgiving is to realise that you are not perfect either.
-Ok I know someone did something terrible to you, perhaps it is so terrible you can’t ever imagine releasing it.
-Yet if you want to heal, if you really want to move on, you have to think of a way out of the deadlock.
+An equally important step in healing and forgiving is to realize that you are not perfect either.
+Ok, I know someone did something terrible to you; perhaps it is so awful you can’t ever imagine releasing it.
+Yet if you want to heal and move on, you have to be open to a way out of the deadlock.

 You have to change the way you are thinking about it.

 I’m sure there are things in your past that you did to others that hurt them, and you probably regret it deeply – or you may not even be aware of it.
-I’m not trying to make light of what happened to you, but just trying to get you to see that none of us is perfect.
-And we all have our reasons, known or not for doing what we do.
+I am not trying to make light of what happened to you, but just trying to get you to see that none of us are perfect.
+And we all have our reasons, known or not, for doing what we do.

-We learn by making mistakes, and in every mistake is a valuable learning and healing experience.
-Time to move beyond the drama of who did what, where and why, it was her or his fault… blah blah blah.
+We learn by making mistakes, and every error is a valuable learning and healing experience.
+Time to move beyond the drama of who did what, where and why; it was her or his fault.
 That will never get anyone anywhere.
 So let’s agree on one thing:

-This should help to neutralize the situation.
 This understanding helps us to be prepared and clears the path to allow forgiveness to be possible.
-We also know that the people involved including ourselves are not perfect and everyone makes mistakes.
+We also know that the people involved, including ourselves, are not perfect, and everyone makes mistakes.

 5) Accepting People for Who They are, Including Accepting Yourself

-Keep this new momentum going!
-Put your hand on your heart and feel it beating and feel it radiating positive energy outwards from your body.
-Say to yourself you now understand better what is going on.
-You can pray for yourself and for those who hurt you.
-You can do and say whatever you like as you engage with your heart and true feelings.
+Keep the new momentum going!
+Pray for yourself and for those who hurt you.
+You can do and say whatever you like as you engage with your heart and real feelings.

-Try not to get too specific about what happened to you, or how you were hurt.
-If you are not fully disconnected from the ‘old hurting story’ yet, you could risk going back into self-defeating dialogue.
+Try not to get too specific about what happened to you or how you were hurt.
+If you are not entirely disconnected from the ‘old hurting story’ yet, you could risk going back into self-defeating dialogue.
 At this point, however, you should be safe, providing you have done all the other groundwork.
 You should be feeling ready to take the next step.

-Remind yourself that you can’t create in other peoples lives, you can’t change them.
-You have to accept them for who they are fully and completely, so do not focus on the other people in this story at all.
-Focus only on your own healing.
-This way you take full ownership of your own healing which is very empowering.
+Remind yourself that you have to accept people for who they are fully and completely, so try not to focus on the other people in your story at all.
+Focus only on your healing.
+This way, you take full ownership of your healing, which is very empowering.

 You are aware and acknowledge that you can’t change anything other than your own thoughts and beliefs.
-This is very powerful and worth spending some time on.
-If you feel any resistance, back up a little and find thoughts that will soothe you and help you to feel better, and allow you to accept and stay open with your heart.
+This understanding is potent and worth spending some time on.
+If you feel any resistance, back up a little and find ideas that will soothe you and help you to feel better, and allow you to accept and stay open with your heart.

 6) Shifting the Old Energy

-The groundwork is done, now let your heart and feelings guide you in the best direction forward.
-You may feel like acting in some way.
-Maybe you need to apologise to someone you hurt?
-Maybe it is time to write a heartfelt letter?
-Maybe you don’t need to do anything.
-The very fact that you feel better means you have shifted your energy for the better and you have the release you so desired.
+Let your heart and feelings guide you in the best direction forward.
+Maybe you need to apologize to someone you hurt?
+Perhaps it is time to write a heartfelt letter?
+Could be you don’t need to do anything?
+The very fact that you feel better means you have shifted your energy for the better, and you have the release you so desired.
 Well done!